jboyce1/ZombieInvasionPrep/classes/know_thy_enemy/know_thy_enemy.md

 ### 2. Breathing

 Place your ear near the casualty's mouth while watching their chest.
+Communicate status

 * Listen for breathing.
 * Feel for air leaving the mouth.
 * Watch for the chest to rise and fall.
+* Notice indicators of probelms breathing

 ### 3. Pulse

 Check for a radial pulse at the wrist.
+Descibe pulse rate & strength as indicator of vitality.

 ### 4. Bleeding